José Ignacio Zapatero

-José Ignacio Zapatero Ferreras (born Zamora, 25 November 1971) is a Spanish former rugby union player.
+José Ignacio Zapatero Ferreras (born 25 November 1971 in Zamora) is a Spanish former rugby union player.
 He plays as a prop.

 Career

 His first international match was against Italy at Perpignan on 21 June 1993.
 He was part of the 1999 Rugby World Cup roster.
 His last international cap was during a match against Romania, at Madrid on 9 March 2003.